 St Andrew’s Church, Bothal

-A designated Grade I Listed Building because of its exceptional architectural and historical interest.
-Occasional tours during the Open Days and there will be craft stalls with items for sale as well as art and photography exhibitions
+St. Andrew's Church, Bothal has been designated a Grade I Listed Building as it is of exceptional architectural and historical interest.
+There will be occasional tours of the building during our open days and there will be a wide variety of craft stalls with items for sale and excellent homemade refreshments.

 Celebrating Morpeth’s Heritage

 Butter Market, Town Hall, Market Place, Morpeth, NE61 1LZ

 There will be a display about Local Notable Women including the suffragette Emily Wilding Davison whose grave is in St Mary's Churchyard.
 Also what was happening in Morpeth during the last year of WW1 and the locally organised pilgrimages to the battlefields of Ypres which took place in 1928.
 There will also be a display about Morpeth's leather trade and the Tanner's Guild.

 Picnic in the Park 2019

 Free family fun at the annual Picnic in the Park

 We are always on the look out for new opportunities so if you have an event you could see working well in Morpeth or would like to work with our interest groups to develop new ideas please contact us by email firstname.lastname@example.org or tel 01670 503866.

 We also recommend "Inside Morpeth" magazine edited by Ian Leech email: email@example.com for more in-depth reporting of local events.